kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 * [PodAntiAffinity](/docs/user-guide/node-selection/#inter-pod-affinity-and-anti-affinity-beta-feature)
 * [kubectl CLI](/docs/user-guide/kubectl/)

-You will require a cluster with at least four nodes, and each node will require at least 2 CPUs and 4 GiB of memory.
-In this tutorial you will cordon and drain the cluster's nodes. **This means that the cluster will terminate and evict all Pods on it's nodes, and the nodes will, temporarily, become unschedulable.** You should use a dedicated cluster for this tutorial, or you should ensure that the disruption you cause will not interfere with other tenants.
+You will require a cluster with at least four nodes, and each node requires at least 2 CPUs and 4 GiB of memory.
+In this tutorial you will cordon and drain the cluster's nodes. **This means that the cluster will terminate and evict all Pods on its nodes, and the nodes will temporarily become unschedulable.** You should use a dedicated cluster for this tutorial, or you should ensure that the disruption you cause will not interfere with other tenants.

 This tutorial assumes that you have configured your cluster to dynamically provision PersistentVolumes.
 If your cluster is not configured to do so, you